Assessment Compliance at NYU

 - Results - Programs should aim to collect both direct and indirect evidence for student learning assessment.
 Federal regulators require at least some of the evidence to be direct.
 Programs should determine how results will be collected, analyzed, and reviewied by program faculty and administrators.

 - Action Taken - Referred to as the "feedback loop," an assessment cycle is not considered complete without this 4th step - use of results.
 How will the program actually use the results of the assessment to improve opportunities for student learning?
 What action will be taken?
 What improvements or changes have been made based on the assessment findings?

-2. On an annual basis, programs must submit completed assessment reports to their Deans/Directors, who will submit all files to the Office of Academic Assessment.
+2. At the end of each academic year, programs must submit completed assessment reports to their Assessment Council liaisons, who will submit all files to the Office of Academic Assessment.
 Reports may be completed using the same templates suggested for recording assessment plans, or programs may elect to devise their own.
 Content matters over form.
-Ideally, programs should submit supporting documentation with their assessment reports (i.e., summary of data, results, use of results), though this is not a requirement.
+Ideally, programs should submit supporting documentation with their assessment reports (i.e., summary of data, results, use of results).

 3. Each summer, the OAA will content-code each submitted report, adding the data to the master NYU program-level database.
 The OAA will aggregate results and progress in an annual summary report submitted to the Provost.
 In the Fall, OAA staff will meet with each Assessment Council liaison to discuss the status of the reports submitted in the prior year, and to outline goals to continue to grow assessment practices across each program.